Srebrenica massacre: 2004: Second Republika Srpska report and apology

-In March 2003, the Human Rights Chamber for Bosnia and Herzegovina issued a decision which ordered the Republika Srpska (RS) to conduct a full investigation into the Srebrenica events, and disclose the results by September.
-The Chamber had no coercive power to implement the decision, especially as dissolved in late 2003.
-The RS then published reports, in September 2003, which the Human Rights Chamber concluded did not fulfil the RS' obligations.
+In March 2003, the Human Rights Chamber for Bosnia and Herzegovina directed the Republika Srpska (RS) to conduct a full investigation into the events at Srebrenica, and to report its results by September of that year.
+The Chamber had no power to implement the directive, after its dissolution in late 2003.
+The RS published reports in September 2003, which the Human Rights Chamber concluded did not fulfil the RS' obligations.
 In October 2003, the High Representative, Paddy Ashdown, lamented that "getting the truth from the [Bosnian Serb] government is like extracting rotten teeth".
 He did, however, welcome a recommendation to form an independent commission to investigate Srebrenica and issue a report within six months.

-The Srebrenica Commission, officially named the Commission for Investigation of the Events in and around Srebrenica between 10 and 19 July 1995, was established in December 2003, and submitted its final report on 4 June 2004, and then an addendum in October 2004 after delayed information was supplied.
+The Srebrenica Commission, officially named the Commission for Investigation of the Events in and around Srebrenica between 10 and 19 July 1995, was established in December 2003, and submitted its final report on 4 June 2004, and then an addendum in October 2004, after delayed information had been supplied.
 The report acknowledged men and boys were killed by Bosnian Serbs, citing a provisional figure of 7,800.
-Because of "limited time" and to "maximize resources", the commission "accepted the historical background and the facts stated in the second-instance judgment Prosecutor v.
+Because of "limited time" and the need to "maximize resources", the commission "accepted the historical background and the facts stated in the second-instance judgment Prosecutor v.
 Radislav Krstić, when the ICTY convicted him for 'assisting and supporting genocide' in Srebrenica".

 The findings remain disputed by Serb nationalists, who claim it was pressured by the High Representative, given the earlier RS government report which exonerated the Serbs was dismissed.
 Nevertheless, Dragan Čavić, the president of Republika Srpska, acknowledged in a televised address that Serb forces killed several thousand civilians in violation of international law, and asserted that Srebrenica was a dark chapter in Serb history.
 On 10 November 2004, the government of Republika Srpska issued an official apology.
 The statement came after a government review of the report.
 "The report makes it clear that enormous crimes were committed in the area of Srebrenica in July 1995.
 The Bosnian Serb Government shares the pain of the families of the Srebrenica victims, is truly sorry and apologises for the tragedy", the Bosnian Serb government said.